 The West Ridge Estate Pinot Noir is a very limited production bottling from the oldest and most exceptional sections on the cool West Ridge of Hirsch.
 It is a wine that seduces with complexity and mystery, rather than with power.
 The West Ridge is the most delicate of our wines, with soft tannins and transparent fruit.
 12.7% alc.

 The East Ridge Estate Pinot Noir is from the warmest part of the vineyard, a topographically distinct micro-site within the Hirsch Vineyard.
-The East Ridge Pinot Noir is a masculine and powerful expression of the Hirsch Vineyard, with fantastic structure, concentration and fruit.
+The East Ridge Pinot Noir is a powerful expression of the Hirsch Vineyard, with fantastic structure, concentration and fruit.
 12.5% alc.

 This is the first vintage we have produced this wine, which is sourced from our highest elevation vineyards.
 Here our marine, riverine and continental climates meet, merging heat & coolness, moisture & dryness, uplift & erosion.
 The wine is itself an exercise in resolved opposites: sexy and serious, drinkable and age-worthy, for both the hedonist and the collector.
 Henry Raschen (1854–1937) was a painter of the American West who lived on the ranch that is now Hirsch Vineyards.
 Old-timers called our ranch the Raschen Place, and Henry’s house stood here until 1954.
 12.6% alc.

 Located on the western ridge of the Hirsch Vineyard, Block 8 has long seduced us with its power, complexity and singular character.
 David Hirsch has always considered this his grand cru parcel.
 The Block 8 Pinot Noir is produced 100% from this special block, planted in 1993 to the heritage pinot noir clone of Pommard mixed with Wädenswil.
 12.8% alc.
 Produced in magnum and 750ml.